 - 400g, mince/meat

-- 2 soaked, bread slices
+- 2 soaked bread slices

 - 3 tsp, cream

-- 1 tbsp, roasted gram flour
+- 1 tbsp roasted gram flour

 - 1 inch, ginger pcs

-- 1 tbsp, lemon juice
+- 1 tbsp lemon juice

-- 5 pcs, green chilies slices
+- 5 pcs, green chili slices

 - salt to taste